nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 # The Exchangeable Image File Format (EXIF)

-The Exchangeable Image File Format (EXIF) is based on the Tag Image File Format (TIFF) specificiation for storing metadata.
-This data is organizaed into Image File Directories (IFDs) within an image file
+The Exchangeable Image File Format (EXIF) is based on the Tag Image File Format (TIFF) specification for storing metadata.
+This data is organised into Image File Directories (IFDs) within an image file

-The EXIF section in an image file is structured structured as follows:
+The EXIF section in an image file is structured as follows:

 | Section                 | Subsection            | Number of Bytes             |
 |-------------------------|-----------------------|-----------------------------|